ishandutta0098/ishandutta0098/README.md

 # About Me
-Hi All!
+Hi All !
 I am Ishan, a committed coder who can also play a guitar!
 I love to code and have interestes in Machine Learning and Deep Learning.

-In my github account you will find a multitude of projects from the implementation of boosting models to implementing deep learning architectures from scratch.
+Here you will find a multitude of projects, ranging from the implementation of boosting models to implementing deep learning architectures from scratch.

+I am active on a number of Hackathon platforms and have secured Global Ranks in Top 25 a couple of times as well :-)

 You can reach out to me on [LinkedIn](https://www.linkedin.com/in/ishandutta0098)

 ## My Experience:
--> **NVIDIA** | _Deep Learning Intern_                                                                      May '21 to Present
+-> **NVIDIA** | _Deep Learning Intern - May '21 to Present_
 - Implementing various state-of-the-art Deep Learning architectures on Image and Text data and optimizing training time.

--> **Indian Institute of Technology, Kanpur** | _Machine Learning Intern_                                   May '21 to Present
+-> **Indian Institute of Technology, Kanpur** | _Machine Learning Intern - May '21 to Present_
 - Designing a Time Series Forecasting Model to predict upcoming Covid-19 wave peaks

--> **Indian Institute of Technology, Ropar** | _Research Intern_                                        June '20 to August '20
+-> **Indian Institute of Technology, Ropar** | _Research Intern - June '20 to August '20_
 - Developed a Deep Learning Model to create a behaviour classifier for 11 Million+ StackExchange users.

 ## Repositories that I loved to create the most -